-In 2016, people have continued to cross the eastern Mediterranean into Europe, but in much smaller numbers.
+In 2016, people continued to cross the eastern Mediterranean into Europe, but in much smaller numbers.

-This past year has seen a tragic increase in the loss of lives with a total of 5.022 dead or missing at sea, marking 2016 as the deadliest year to date.
-More than two-thirds of the refugees came through Greece on their way to Western Europe.
-That changed in March, when an agreement between the EU and Turkey transformed Greece from an entry point to a dead end.
+This past year has seen a tragic increase in the loss of life with a total of 5.022 dead or missing at sea, marking 2016 as the deadliest year to date.
+More than two-thirds of them came through Greece on their way to Western Europe.
+That changed in March when an agreement between the EU and Turkey transformed Greece from an entry point to a dead end.

-The so-called Balkan Route was officially closed exactly a year ago.
 Macedonia has closed its border on 9 March 2016 to all but a trickle of refugees and migrants, following the example of Hungary and other countries along the so-called West Balkans route to Germany.
-Suddenly more than 75 000 refugees and migrants were stranded in Greece and the Western Balkans.
+Suddenly more than 75 000 refugees and migrants are stranded in Greece and the Western Balkans.

-One year after the borders were sealed refugees are still using South East Europe to enter the EU.
-But now the journey is more difficult, expensive and dangerous.
+Few years on from when the borders were sealed, refugees aren’t using South East Europe to enter the EU.
+The journey is more difficult, expensive and dangerous.
 The southern borders of both Hungary and Slovenia are completely fenced off by now.
 The same applies to the Turkish-Bulgarian border, part of the Bulgarian-Greek border, the Greek-Macedonian one and part of the Serbian-Bulgarian border.